 - Revitalization of the downtown area through the construction of a 1.2 mile long oceanfront boardwalk.
 The northern-most stretch of boardwalk is a traditional, raised boardwalk that meanders along the dunes leading into the central section, located next to Plyler Park and oceanfront businesses, and consisting of a wide plaza with shade sails and a crosshatched wooden deck.
-The southern section is a broad promenade with lush landscaping and a great beach view. - Dramatic transformation at the former Air Force Base with the opening of the Market Common, the renovation of Crabtree Gym and the completion of miles of new walking and biking trails, extensive landscaping and lighting of public spaces and construction of a new multi-field sports complex. - Preserving the natural resources by preserving ocean dunes in their natural state, and improving safety and accessibility for people of all ages and walks of life to enjoy the beaches. - Pavilion Area Master Plan including the Public Market Plan and the Streetcar Proposal all proposed to invigorate life into the downtown area. - The construction and opening of the world-class Coastal Federal Field, and the presence of the Single-A Myrtle Beach Pelicans, bringing professional baseball to the City. - New roadways such as Grissom Parkway, the Carolina Bays Parkway, Pine Island Drive and 82nd Parkway extensions, Farrow Parkway and the construction of the Fantasy Harbor bridge to improve access to and within the city. - Extensive community outreach programs such as the Canal/Nance Revitalization project, neighborhood watch groups, and new community meeting/event facilities such as the Myrtle Beach Colored School and the Train Depot. - Provision of affordable housing options through Waccamaw Housing, Grand Strand and other groups.
+The southern section is a broad promenade with lush landscaping and a great beach view. - Dramatic transformation at the former Air Force Base with the opening of the Market Common, the renovation of Crabtree Gym and the completion of miles of new walking and biking trails, extensive landscaping and lighting of public spaces and construction of a new multi-field sports complex at Grand Park. - Preserving the natural resources by preserving ocean dunes in their natural state, and improving safety and accessibility for people of all ages and walks of life to enjoy the beaches. - The construction and opening of a world-class baseball stadium, and the presence of the Single-A Myrtle Beach Pelicans, bringing professional baseball to the City. - New roadways such as Harrelson Boulevard, Grissom Parkway, the Carolina Bays Parkway, Pine Island Drive and 82nd Parkway extensions, Farrow Parkway and the construction of the Fantasy Harbor bridge to improve access to and within the city. - Extensive community outreach programs such as the Canal/Nance Revitalization project, neighborhood watch groups, and new community meeting/event facilities such as the Myrtle Beach Colored School and the Train Depot. - Provision of affordable housing options through Waccamaw Housing, Grand Strand and other groups.
 Plan for the Unity Village, a consolidated homeless housing, health care center and job placement center.
 Master plan to rehabilitate housing in target areas of the city. - Citywide street lighting plan and improvements.
 Burying of utility lines in the Downtown area and along the main thoroughfares.
 Aesthetic enhancements in landscaping along main thoroughfares and commercial areas such as Coastal Grand Mall and the Market Common development. - Eliminating visual clutter citywide by zoning ordinances as well as the underground utility improvements.
 Continuous recipient of the "Tree City USA" distinction for amount of trees and shrubs planted in city rights-of-way.